The Voxel-Man 3D-Navigators are a family of interactive atlases of anatomy and radiology for Windows PCs. The following 3D-Navigators were published:

-Voxel-Man 3D-Navigator: Inner Organs (2000/2003) — interactive anatomical atlas of the inner organs
+Voxel-Man 3D-Navigator: Inner Organs (2000/2003) — interactive anatomy atlas of the inner organs.

-Voxel-Man 3D-Navigator: Brain and Skull (1998/2001/2009) — interactive anatomical atlas of the brain and skull
+Voxel-Man 3D-Navigator: Brain and Skull (1998/2001/2009) — interactive anatomy atlas of the brain and skull.

-For authoring of a scene, the two degrees of freedom can be freely chosen, for example
+To create a scene, the two degrees of freedom can be freely chosen, for example

-- rotation of the model around 2 axes
+- Rotation of the model around 2 axes

-- rotation around 1 axis, combined with a stepwise removal of anatomical layers
+- Rotation around 1 axis, combined with a stepwise removal of anatomical layers

-- translations of 2 orthogonal dissecting planes
+- Translations of 2 orthogonal dissecting planes

 - Rainer Schubert, Bernhard Pflesser, Andreas Pommert, Kay Priesmeyer, Martin Riemer, Thomas Schiemann, Ulf Tiede, Paul Steiner, Karl Heinz Höhne: Interactive volume visualization using “intelligent movies”.
 Studies in Health Technology and Informatics 62, 1999, 321-327.

-Back to the Gallery
+Back to Voxel-Man Gallery